 - Professional training: During professional training, students expect frequent, hands-on interactions with diverse anatomy and pathology.
 BodyViz empowers students to practice and master learning objectives outside of cadaver lab.
 During lab, BodViz provides a non-destructive format to explore and verify anatomy prior to dissection.
 For programs without access to tissue, BodyViz becomes a mainstay for virtual, non-destructive dissection and advanced anatomy learning.
 In addition, students and instructors advance research and learning through collaboration using the 3D visualizations.

-- Extending into medical practices, BodyViz visualizations derived from specific patient data improve pre-surgical and pre-procedure planning and patient consultations.
+- Medical Practices: Extending into medical practices, BodyViz visualizations derived from specific patient data improve pre-surgical and pre-procedure planning and patient consultations.

 Students: Engagement increases with easy, flexible, intuitive access to real anatomy